clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 #The Install

 As a matter of good practice, we are going to make sure our Ubuntu server is fully patched before we start.
 Then we will install _mod_wsgi, git, apache tools, python setuptools, curl, pip, and apache2_.
-Since Margarita runs on Flask, we will need to install that as well.
+Since Margarita runs on _Flask_, we will need to install that as well.

 ##Installing Required Software